paperless-ngx/paperless-ngx/docs/usage.md

   will not consume mails already tagged.
 Not all mail servers support this feature!

-  - **AppleMail support:** AppleMail allows differently colored tags.
+  - **Apple Mail support:** Apple Mail clients allow differently colored tags.
 For this to work use `apple:<color>` (e.g. "apple:green") as a custom tag.
 Available colors are "red", "orange", "yellow", "blue", "green", "violet" and "grey".

 !!! warning